jeans0n/digital-electronics-2/project/test/README.md

 Conversely, when the joystick is pushed to the left or down, the number of characters displayed before position 7 is increased, up to position 0.

+When you press the rotary encoder's switch, you switch to a different mode with which you can change the update speed on the LCD screen.

 # Examples of rendering